apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/max/description.md

 ```
 {{end}}
 {{if (eq .Sdk "python")}}
 `Top.Largest` returns larger numbers from `PCCollection` than specified in the function argument.
-If you replace the `integers input` with this `map input` and replace `beam.combiners.Top.Largest(5)` on `beam.CombinePerKey(max)` it will output the maximum numbers by key :
+If you replace the `integers input` with this `map input` and replace `beam.combiners.Top.Largest(5)` with `beam.CombinePerKey(max)` it will output the maximum numbers by key :

 ```
 beam.Create([